 \section{Hyperbolic spacetimes and their (Mini)twistor spaces}

 We are interested in double copy relations arising in theories defined on three-dimensional hyperbolic background spacetimes.
-These spacetimes can all be described via embeddings in four dimensional complexified Minkowski spacetime, $\mathbb{M}_\C$ (also referred to as `embedding space').
-Complexifying the spacetime removes the notion of signature and allows one to continue between different signatures by imposing so called `reality conditions' that correspond to specific coordinates taking either purely real or purely imaginary values.
+These spacetimes can all be described via embeddings in four-dimensional complexified Minkowski spacetime, $\mathbb{M}_\C$ (also referred to as `embedding space').
+Complexifying the spacetime removes the notion of signature and allows one to continue between different signatures by imposing so-called `reality conditions' that correspond to specific coordinates taking either purely real or purely imaginary values.